 Who doesn’t love a nice surprise?
 I recently surprised our daughter, Maddi with a quick trip to the Gold Coast for her birthday.
-I wanted to find something that we could do together so I had a browse on the Adrenaline website and came across a behind the scenes Sirromet Winery Tour.
+I wanted to find something that we could do together and came across a behind the scenes Sirromet Winery Tour.
 Now, we both love a glass or two of wine so I knew I had found the perfect outing for us.

 Sirromet Winery is located on Mount Cotton Road at Mount Cotton about half way between Brisbane and the Gold Coast.

 Sirromet is a family owned and run winery that was opened to the public in 2000.
 It was the brainchild of Queensland businessman Terry Morris.
 (Can you see where the name Sirromet came from?)
 Sirromet came about after he was told that there was no such thing as a good Queensland wine.

 The grapes used to produce Sirromet’s range of wines are all grown in the Granite Belt region of Queensland.
 This area around Stanthorpe is renowned for its cool climate wines.

 We started our day with morning tea at the Cellar Door Cafe.
 Here you can choose from a selection of cakes and coffee or perhaps a cheese or antipasto platter.
 Light meals are available on Friday, Saturday and Sunday.
 All these treats can be enjoyed on the expansive verandah area.
 It’s a lovely shady spot, with plenty of seating for everyone.
 On the weekends, they frequently have live music in this area.

 Our tour of the winery lasted for an hour.
 Our tour guide, Patrice was extremely knowledgeable and obviously enthusiastic about the wine industry.
 The tour started with a brief introduction to the history of Sirromet before we headed into the main winery building.